How AmazingRibs.com Works

-(3) Memberships.
-In July 2014, due to the costs of our rapid growth and declining ad rates, not to mention some ambitious new plans, we launched the Pitmaster Club, a membership program.
+3) Memberships.
+In July 2014 we launched the Pitmaster Club, a membership program.
 I call it "friends with benefits".
 We toyed with setting up a "paywall" like Cook's Illustrated.
 You must pay to get access to their pages.
-But they have several magazines and TV shows to support them.
-We don't.
-And we didn't want to lock away our helpful info where you have to pay to see it.
+But we didn't want to lock away our helpful info where you have to pay to see it.
 We all get huge pleasure from the many comments we get telling us how much we have improved your lives.
 Helping you eat better really is our mission.

 | Homepage | Table of Contents | About Us | Pitmaster Club | Newsletter |